Dishant1993/Data_Hierarchial-Cluster/README.md

 Hierarchial Cluster
 # Strategy to group Engineering Colleges

-An independent trainer who would like to pitch your Data Science training program to a set of Engineering colleges.
+Problem Satement: An independent trainer who would like to pitch your Data Science training program to a set of Engineering colleges.
 You have data of 26 colleges after survey using questionnaires.
 Each college has been given a score for 5 performance criteria-Teaching, Fees, Placement, Internship & Infrastructure.
 Ratings are in the standardized scale of 1 to 5 where 5 has a higher weightage than 1.